 Phone: (229) 430-2900

-Drought SWAP is funded by a grant from the American Recovery Plan Act for infrastructure development.
+Drought SWAP is funded by a grant from the Governor’s Office of Planning and Budget via allocations established from the American Recovery Plan Act for infrastructure development.
 Implementation is led by the Georgia Water Planning and Policy Center at Albany State University, in partnership with the Georgia Environmental Protection Division and the Golden Triangle Resource Conservation and Development Council.
 More information about this project can be found in this press release.